ExtendRealityLtd/Tilia.SDK.SteamVR.Unity/Documentation/API/Input/SteamVRBehaviourBooleanAction.md

 #### RegisterListeners()

-Registers the listeners against the Tilia.SDK.SteamVR.Input.SteamVRBehaviourBooleanAction.LinkedBooleanBehaviour.
+Registers the listeners against the [LinkedBooleanBehaviour].

 ##### Declaration